Groupage Freight vs Full Load Haulage

 - Greater control: You manage the vehicle's journey, can add stops, and have direct contact with the driver.

-- Dedicated tracking: Real-time GPS tracking of your shipment from start to finish.
+- Dedicated tracking: Real-time visibility of your shipment from start to finish.

 Groupage Freight vs Full Load Haulage: Side-by-Side Comparison